ETAAcademy/ETAAcademy-Audit/04_DOS/02_transfer.md

 ### frontrun on loan operations

 - Summary: Attackers can exploit a front-running attack on the repayLoan function, causing the debt repayment to fail and leading to the liquidation of the borrower’s collateral.
-An attacker can front-run the repayLoan call by executing mergeTranches or addNewTranche, which alters the loan ID in \_loans.
+An attacker can front-run the repayLoan call by executing mergeTranches or addNewTranche, which alters the loan ID in `_loans`.
 This makes it impossible for the borrower to repay their loan, potentially causing collateral to be liquidated.

-- Impact & Recommendation: Avoid deleting or updating the \_loanId in a way that affects ongoing loan operations.
+- Impact & Recommendation: Avoid deleting or updating the `_loanId` in a way that affects ongoing loan operations.
 Alternatively, consider restricting functions that modify loan IDs near the loan's expiry to prevent such attacks.
   <br> 🐬: [Source](https://code4rena.com/reports/2024-04-gondi#h-010-The-attackers-front-running-repayloans-so-that-the-debt-cannot-be-repaid) & [Report](https://code4rena.com/reports/2024-04-gondi)

 <details><summary>POC</summary>